 Our alumni and students are the heart of the production process.
 Each team works on an aspect of emerge, from book production and marketing to the book launch and sales.

 Alessia Yaworsky was born and raised on the west coast of British Columbia.
-Alessia is a graduate of The Writer’s Studio (2016), and has a Bachelor of Commerce in Marketing and a minor in English Literature from the University of British Columbia.
-In 2016, she was published in emerge 16 and participated as a reader at the The Vancouver Writer’s Fest.
-Working in the world of internal communications by day, Alessia can be found scribbling away at her first novel and a number of short stories by night.
+She has a Bachelor of Commerce in Marketing and a minor in English Literature from the University of British Columbia, and is a graduate of The Writer’s Studio (2016).
+Working in the world of internal communications by day, she can be found scribbling away at her first novel and a number of short stories by night.
 Alessia joined the emerge team in 2017 as fiction editor, and looks forward to working alongside inspiring writers again this year.

-Rebecca A. Coates spent almost twenty years in the trenches of independent bookstores before becoming a writer and freelance copy editor.
-A 2015 Writer’s Studio graduate, she had the pleasure of editing the Speculative Fiction/Young Adult section of emerge 16.
-Rebecca has lived in Ontario, California, and Oregon, but Vancouver is her home, mostly because too much sunshine makes her burst into flames.
-Her helpful writing tips—as well as aliens, werewolves, and cowboys—can be found at grammarlandia.com.
+Rebecca A. Coates spent almost twenty years in the trenches of independent bookstores before becoming a writer and freelance editor.
+A graduate of The Writer’s Studio (2015), she has been editing for emerge since 2016.
+After living in Portland and San Francisco, she settled in Vancouver because too much sunshine makes her burst into flames.
+Her helpful writing tips — as well as aliens, werewolves, and cowboys — can be found at grammarlandia.com.